Jan 20, 2020

 When it comes to nursing, it’s very important to maintain a sense of happiness.
 However, many nurses may feel overwhelmed by their hectic schedules and may also feel a lack of appreciation.
 Although nurses week happens once a year, the rest of the time, nurses may feel as though people aren’t paying attention to all they offer on a daily basis.

 In addition, there is often a lot of negativity in the world.
 Watching the news or visiting a social media site may seem like a leisurely activity, but it can often lead to high levels of stress.
 Particularly when it comes to healthcare, there are always new battles to be fought and tension surrounding different methodologies and opinions, and this can translate to stress for some nurses.

 With all this negativity mounting outside the workplace, it’s become very difficult for many nurses to maintain a level of happiness inside the workplace.
 Working in a hospital setting where every action or decision you make faces dire consequences is stressful enough.
 Add the recent turmoil within the healthcare industry to the equation, and it’s easy to understand why Registered Nursing ranked 4th in Forbes rankings of the unhappiest jobs.

 Few other occupations provide such meaningful responsibilities that promote positive change quite like nursing.
-The single most important question any person can ask himself or herself is, “am I making the world a better place?”
-As a nurse, you inherit an unbelievable opportunity to answer ‘yes’ to that question every single day.
-That’s a very powerful thing.
+One of the most important questions someone can ask themselves is: “Am I making the world a better place?”
+Nurses have the amazing ability to answer “yes” to that question on a daily basis.